I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl-usb-unregister-for-transport-characteristics-change.md

 ## -remarks
 <p>After this request completes the registration handle is considered to be stale and requests sent on that handle are failed by the USB driver stack.</p>

-<p>After this request completes the registration handle is considered to be stale and requests sent on that handle are failed by the USB driver stack.</p>

-<p>After this request completes the registration handle is considered to be stale and requests sent on that handle are failed by the USB driver stack.</p>

-<p>After this request completes the registration handle is considered to be stale and requests sent on that handle are failed by the USB driver stack.</p>

-<p>After this request completes the registration handle is considered to be stale and requests sent on that handle are failed by the USB driver stack.</p>

 ## -requirements
 <table>
 <tr>